lebigot/realtime_annotate/README.rst

 ..
 Benefits and description of the program for users, in one sentence:

-``realtime_annotate.py`` is a light-weight program that lets users focus on listening to a piece of music, watching a video, etc., and **make pre-defined annotations very efficiently**. **Time stamps** are automatically recorded.
-The program can also automatically **synchronize an external player** (music or video player, etc.) while taking annotations (pause, rewind, etc.).
-A system of **bookmarks** is provided, for keeping a list of important locations.
+``realtime_annotate.py`` is a light-weight program that lets users focus on listening to a piece of music, watching a video, etc., and **make pre-defined annotations very efficiently**.
+Each annotation has a **time stamp** which is automatically recorded.
+The program can also automatically **synchronize an external player** (music or video player, etc.) while taking annotations (pause, rewind, navigation between annotation time stemps, etc.).
+A system of **bookmarks** is provided, for keeping a list of important locations. **Notes** can also be associated with each event (piece of music, etc.).

 ..
 How are the benefits obtained?